Effective bounds on characterising slopes for all knots: Preliminaries

 \subsection{JSJ decompositions}

-Recall that for any compact orientable irreducible 3-manifold $M$, there is a minimal collection $\mathbf{T}$ of properly embedded disjoint essential tori such that each component of $M \setminus \mathbf{T}$ is either a hyperbolic 3-manifold or a Seifert fibre space; such a collection is unique up to isotopy \cite{js, j}.
-The \emph{JSJ decomposition} of $M$ is given by
+Recall that for any compact orientable irreducible 3-manifold $M$ whose boundary is a (possibly empty) union of tori, there is a minimal collection $\mathbf{T}$ of properly embedded disjoint essential tori such that each component of $M \setminus \mathbf{T}$ is either a hyperbolic 3-manifold or a Seifert fibre space; such a collection is unique up to isotopy \cite{js, j}.
+The \emph{JSJ decomposition} of $M$ is

-where each $M_i$ is the closure of a component of $M \setminus \mathbf{T}$.
+where each $M_i$ is the closure of a component of $M \setminus \mathbf{T}$ and the gluing data is specified by self-homeomorphisms of each torus in $\mathbf{T}$.
 Each $M_i$ is called a \emph{JSJ piece} of $M$ and each torus in the collection $\mathbf{T}$ is called a \emph{JSJ torus} of $M$.
 If all of the JSJ pieces of $M$ are Seifert fibred, then $M$ is said to be a \emph{graph manifold}.
-Any homeomorphism between compact orientable irreducible 3-manifolds must preserve the JSJ decomposition up to isotopy.
+For any homeomorphism $f: M \rightarrow N$ between compact orientable irreducible 3-manifolds, we may assume that, possibly after a homotopy, $f$ restricts to a homeomorphism between JSJ pieces.
+If $T$ is a JSJ torus of $M$ with gluing data given by a homeomorphism $\phi: T \rightarrow T$, then the gluing data along $f(T) \subset N$ is given by $f|_T \circ \phi \circ f^{-1}|_{f(T)}$.
+If the homeomorphism $f$ is orientation-preserving, then it also preserves induced orientations when restricted to JSJ pieces and JSJ tori.

 We will be most interested in the case where $M$ is the exterior $\mathbb{S}^3_K$ of a knot $K$.
 The unique JSJ piece of $\sphere_K$ containing the boundary of $\nu (K)$ is said to be the \emph{outermost} JSJ piece of $\sphere_K$.